opendcs/opendcs/docs/source/dev-docs.rst

 .. code-block:: bash

     # <see issue and make tweaks to code>
-    ant jar
+    ./gradlew build
-    cp build/lib/opendcs.jar <your current $DCSTOOL_HOME>/bin
+    cp java/opendcs/build/libs/opendcs-<version>.jar <your current $DCSTOOL_HOME>/bin
     DECJ_MAXHEAP="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=<port>" <app>

 And repeat as required.
-This works for the GUI and nogui applications.
+This works for the GUI and non gui applications.

 Debugging OpenDCS from the build
 --------------------------------

-There is a `run` target that will allow you to run an OpenDCS application from the build environment. the "stage" directory is used as DCSTOOL_HOME and DCSTOOL_USERDIR is the same default as an install.
+There is a `runApp` task that will allow you to run an OpenDCS application from the build environment. the "stage" directory is used as DCSTOOL_HOME and DCSTOOL_USERDIR is the same default as an install.

 ..
 WARNING::